lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 the vampire to possess several Disciplines.
 Each effect shows the icon(s) of the Discipline(s) required.

+### 1.5.5.
+Group

-**Group**: Each vampire belongs to a specific group, identified by a number above the upper left corner of the text box.
+Each vampire belongs to a specific group, identified by a number above the upper left corner of the text box.
 A player's crypt must be built using vampires from a single group or from two consecutive groups.
 This does not restrict a Methuselah from stealing vampires from other groups through play,